braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/sync_catalogs_data.md

 - Create a catalog in the [Braze dashboard]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs/catalog/#method-2-create-in-browser)
 - Create a catalog using the [Create catalog endpoint]({{site.baseurl}}/api/endpoints/catalogs/catalog_management/synchronous/post_create_catalog/)

-The key things to note when creating this catalog are:
-- You should use the same name for the catalog and CDI integration
-- Any changes to the catalog schema (for example, adding new fields, changing field type) must be made through the catalogs dashboard before updated data is synced through CDI.
+Any changes to the catalog schema (for example, adding new fields, changing field type) must be made through the catalogs dashboard before updated data is synced through CDI.
 We recommend making these updates when the sync is paused or not scheduled to run to avoid conflicts between your Snowflake data and the schema in Braze.

 ## Step 2: Integrate Cloud Data Ingestion with catalogs data
 The setup for a catalogs sync closely follows the process for [user-data CDI integrations]({{site.baseurl}}/user_guide/data_and_analytics/cloud_ingestion/integrations#product-setup).